 “Scores” is a widely used term (at least in dance and music) to describe a set-up or structure that defines beforehand certain things about the piece that is going to be improvised.
 Most of the times, a score is giving structural (dramaturgical) rules about the execution of the piece, or it defines certain performance material that is to be used (notes, riffs, movement phrases, spoken text,…) or it defines the way the performance material (sound/bodies/objects/space/…) is to be treated and developed.

-“Scripts” is a term that is alternatively used for more or less the same thing.
-Coming from theatre, the term is also heard in a wide array of professions outside the arts to describe a certain order of things/actions to happen in a certain situation (while the exact situation that will be encountered is often unknown and therefore an improvisation).
+“Scripts” or “Plots” are terms coming from theatre/film that can be alternatively used for more or less the same thing.
+These term are also heard in a wide array of professions outside the arts to describe a certain order of things/actions to happen in a certain situation (while the exact situation that will be encountered is often unknown and therefore an improvisation).

 Sometimes a score/script defines merely rules about the way the performers are allowed to interact.
 But in those cases (if there is only a rule-set, but little else in terms of timeline/structure) I propose that we talk about a “Game-Piece”, see 3.)